ehasan101/MedicineCare-Manual_Testing/README.md

 # Manual Testing - TestCase_01
 <br>

-## Project Name: Manual Testing for MedicineCare App
+## Manual Testing on MedicineCare App
 Write some test cases in standard format from the MedicineCare app including RTM in Excel Sheet.

 <br>